PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/User-Manual-Quoc Trung Pham (Ben).md

     to support my productivity is to give me a task and a time it needs to be completed by then i'll be able to plan ahead when things need to be done.
-  - Feedback & Growth I like feedback to be direct with examples of what went wrong and how i can improve as i dont tend to make the same mistake twice.
+  - Feedback & Growth I like feedback to be direct with examples of what went wrong and how i can improve as i don't tend to make the same mistake twice.
     When I make a mistake, the best way to let me know is just to tell me directly or just shoot me a text if i'm not in the office i'll quickly make time to find out what the mistake was and how i can fix it.
 I appreciate it